 Project monitoring and controlling step #8: Inform stakeholders of approved changes

-If the decision of the change control board is approving a change.
+If the decision of the change control board is to approve a change.
 This must be communicated to the stakeholders.
 Because, the previous plan, scope, and targets have a change.
 So the stakeholders must be notified about this change.

 Project monitoring and controlling step #9: Manage configuration